 The gardens of Jardin Botanico with their added on 40000m2 will reach towards the Free Way TF5 from Puerto Cruz La Paz.

 Discover, why the upmarket La Paz Tenerife with its many new hotels but, also unrivaled parks is a world on its own with quite a few timeless surprises that are priceless.

-By the way there, entrance to the 'Jardines Parque Botanico' of la Paz is relatively cheap compared to the Risco Belo Aquapark Taoro which is only free in its upper the tea garden part.
+By the way there, entrance to the 'Jardines Parque Botanico' of la Paz is relatively cheap compared to the Risco Belo Aquapark Taoro.
+Anyway, the latter has been closed in 2019 until further notice.

 The stunning subtropical and indigenous parks at Playa Jardin Puerto de la Cruz also let you wonder around without paying a cent.
 Click to see an enlarged nature reserve image...

 Nobody minds pulling out a wallet for the famous Lido Martianez.
 This subtropical water park is a treat for swimming, tanning and socializing.
 However, its surprises underground have been shut off for security reasons.

 Puerto Cruz Taoro Restaurant Restaurante Taoro which opened under new management in 2013.
-It is on the Tapas route with its yummy reasonably priced food and is also in the middle of an outstanding free park.
+It was once on the Tapas route with its yummy reasonably priced food and is also in the middle of an outstanding free park.

 Locate best and cheap Puerto Cruz eating places with photos including a link for the island's restaurant news at restaurants of Tenerife